Transformative works of light for sacred, historic, and contemplative spaces

 2009: Dawn & Dusk.
 Performance Art.
 London.

-WORK EXPERIENCE â€‹
+WORK EXPERIENCE

-Promoting visual research techniques in the academic community.
+Promoting visual research methods in academic contexts.

-Qualitative Independent Cross-Cultural Researcher (2007-present)
+Qualitative Independent Cross-Cultural Researcher (2007–2021)

 EDUCATION